robertpagon/wifi_icon/README.md

 Show icon in taskbar when Wi-Fi enabled.

 ## Usualy
+I have wired connection.
+Is Wi-Fi enabled?
 ![I have wired connection.
 Is Wi-Fi enabled?](resources/Taskbar_wo_icon.png)

+Yes, Wi-Fi is enabled
 ![Yes, Wi-Fi is enabled](resources/wifi_on.png)

 ## Now
+Icon shows Wi-Fi enabled
 ![Icon shows Wi-Fi enabled](resources/Taskbar_with_icon.png)

 (Croatian is easy with Google Translate)